Electronic identification: Estonia

 The Estonian ID card, issued since 2002, is also used for authentication for Estonia's Internet-based voting system.
 In February 2007, Estonia was the first country to allow for electronic voting for parliamentary elections.
 Over 30,000 voters participated in the country's e-election.

 At end of 2014 Estonia extended the Estonian ID Card to non-residents.
 The target of the project is to reach 10 million residents by 2025, which is 8 times more than the Estonian population of 1.3 million.

 Finland

 The Finnish electronic ID was first issued to citizens on 1 December 1999.
 Electronic identities in Finland are issued by banks.
 They make it possible to log into Finnish authorities, universities and banks, and to make larger payments using the MobilePay mobile payment service.
 The mobiilivarmenne is utilizing the mobile phone SIM card for authentication, and is financed by a fee to the mobile network operator for each authentication.

+France

+Since 2021, France has rolled out a physical chip enabled ID card (Carte Nationale d'Identité or CNI as a short) with a ISO ID-1 profile.
+The mobile application France Identité provides eID mobile features such as authentication on the identity federation portal (France Connect) as well as multiple factor authentication thru another portal (France Connect +) to access multiple administration and non administration websites in France.
+The app is initiated using the CNI.
+It also serves as a digital wallet to store personal credentials (driving licences, car documents, etc) and it can generate a document to prove identity in a secure way without sending a copy of the documents (Justificatif d'identité à usage unique).
+Previous ID cards are being phased out and new cards are being provided free.